 Supervision: Relationships and Structures that Help us Thrive

-Registration for this event is offered on a sliding scale.
-If your personal or organizational budget allows you to, please consider paying the full fee so we can keep registration accessible for leaders and organizations who may not be in the same position.
+Registration for this training is offered on a sliding scale.
+If your personal or organizational budget allows you to, please pay the full fee so we can keep registration accessible for leaders and organizations who may not be in the same position.
 Greater access strengthens us all!

-Supervision is both a structure and a relational practice that keeps us accountable and helps us grow.
-When supervision goes wrong, our work suffers, and so do we.
-When we supervise in a way that breaks with narratives and habits from the dominant culture, we open the door to mutual flourishing.
+Supervision is both a structure and a relational practice that keeps us accountable to others and helps us grow.
+Many of us have been conditioned to think that supervision means having power over others instead of building power with others--but when we supervise in a way that breaks with narratives from the dominant white supremacist culture, we open the door to mutual flourishing.

 In this online workshop, you will: